juxor/afaq/markdown/secJ2.md

 joining a union is illegal in America, it does not stop bosses doing so.
-Similarly, many would be surprised to discover that the 8 hour working day was legally created in many US states by the 1870s but workers had to strike for it in 1886 as it as not enforced.
+Similarly, many would be surprised to discover that the 8 hour working day was legally created in many US states by the 1870s but workers had to strike for it in 1886 as it was not enforced.
 Ultimately, political action is dependent on direct action to be enforced where it counts (in the workplace and streets).
 And if only direct action can enforce a political decision once it is made, then it can do so beforehand so showing the limitations in waiting for politicians to act.

 Anarchists reject voting for other reasons.
 The fact is that electoral procedures are the opposite of direct action.
 They are **based** on getting